 - or should you decide based on the “Authorized Training provider” status

 In my view, no single factor is dominant in this case.
 All these factors should be considered in shortlisting a training provider.

 Let me help you with some scenarios:

-Your friend has recommended a training provider on heresay or he/she has done a course from that particular training provider.
+Your friend has recommended a training provider on hearsay or he/she has done a course from that particular training provider.

-Last few feedbacks for a training provider is negative or positive.
+The last few feedbacks for a training provider are negative or positive.
 That does not make a company good or bad.
-Look at the percentage of feedbacks over a period of time (at least a year or 2 years).
+Look at the percentage of feedback over a period of time (at least a year or 2 years).

-Dig deeper – Ask for demo or review their content
+Dig deeper – Ask for a demo or review their content

 The next step is to evaluate the depth and skills of their trainers.
 You can ask for a demo or ask for class recordings.
-The class recordings are the best representation of trainers teaching style and depth of knowledge.
+The class recordings are the best representation of the trainer’s teaching style and depth of knowledge.

 However, be careful, don’t just decide on the basis of one video as that could be the best one and only one.